briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    under this division shall be accepted by Tax Administrator and the Municipality as the return required of a non-resident employee whose sole income subject to the tax under this Chapter is the qualifying wages reported by the employee’s employer, agent of an employer, or other payer.
+    under this division shall be accepted by Tax Administrator and the Municipality as the return required of a non-resident employee whose sole income subject to the tax under this Chapter is the qualifying wages reported by the employee's employer, agent of an employer, or other payer.

-    4. _(4)_ An employer, agent of an employer, or other payer is not required to withhold Municipal Income Tax with respect to an individual’s disqualifying disposition of an incentive stock option if, at the time of the disqualifying disposition, the individual is not an employee of either the corporation with respect to whose stock the option has been issued or of such corporation’s successor entity.
+    4. _(4)_ An employer, agent of an employer, or other payer is not required to withhold Municipal Income Tax with respect to an individual's disqualifying disposition of an incentive stock option if, at the time of the disqualifying disposition, the individual is not an employee of either the corporation with respect to whose stock the option has been issued or of such corporation's successor entity.

     5. _(5)_

-        1. _(a)_ An employee is not relieved from liability for a tax by the failure of the employer, agent of an employer, or other payer to withhold the tax as required under this Chapter or by the employer’s, agent’s, or other payer’s exemption from the requirement to withhold the tax.
+        1. _(a)_ An employee is not relieved from liability for a tax by the failure of the employer, agent of an employer, or other payer to withhold the tax as required under this Chapter or by the employer's, agent's, or other payer's exemption from the requirement to withhold the tax.

         2. _(b)_ The failure of an employer, agent of an employer, or other